aviflombaum/beat-matching/README.md

 Virtual DJ represents a beat by a grid on the top.
 Each track gets its on color.
 Watch the gif below.
 The tracks are in sync in terms of tempo, just not phrase.
 Then I line them up by adjusting their pitch or manipulating the deck (or platter).

 ![Phrase Match](http://aviflombaum.s3.amazonaws.com/etc/off-phrase.gif)

+So play with the pitch or the platter and try to get your tracks to align.

+*DONT FORGET - USE YOUR EARS.
+Think about if its behind or ahead.
+Adjust one track to pitch*

+## BONUS - Choosing a Good Phrase

+Now if you're just going for tempo and phrase match, you are a poor DJ.

+Think about it, lots of things are beats, you have a drum, a bass, a high (like a hi hat), lots of sounds.
+Which do you want to sync up?
+Both bass drums?
+Create the phrasing that sounds best.